vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - A stop order placed prior to an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-134" href="#0014-ORDT-134">0014-ORDT-134</a>)
 - A stop order placed prior to an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-135" href="#0014-ORDT-135">0014-ORDT-135</a>)
+- An order with a stop is placed during continuous trading.
+The market goes into auction.
+The market exits auction, the condition for triggering the stop is not met.
+The stop order is still present. (<a name="0014-ORDT-136" href="#0014-ORDT-136">0014-ORDT-136</a>)

 - A party places a stop order on a market in continuous trading, the market moves to an auction and the party cancels the stop order.
 When the market exits the auction the party no longer has a stop order. (<a name="0014-ORDT-132" href="#0014-ORDT-132">0014-ORDT-132</a>)
 - A stop order placed during the opening auction, will be rejected. (<a name="0014-ORDT-133" href="#0014-ORDT-133">0014-ORDT-133</a>)